 What sanctions can be put in place for non-attendance?

-Parents can be issued a Fixed Penalty Notice (fine) by the school, local authority or police, for their child's non-attendance.
+Parents can be issued a Fixed Penalty Notice (a fine) by the school, local authority or police, for their child's non-attendance.
 Each local authority should publish a Code of Conduct for Fixed Penalty Notices.

 In a worst case scenario, parents can also be taken to court and prosecuted for non attendence.